Energy Performance (EPC) Certificate

 You have to have an Energy Performance Certificate if you are looking to offer a domestic or commercial building for sale or rent.

-If you fail to do this, for a residential property you face a £200 penalty and this recurs monthly until you have an EPC in place.
-For commercial properties, finest start at £500 and rise up to £5,000 depending on the rateable value.
+If you fail to do this, for a residential property, you face a £200 penalty, and this recurs monthly until you have an EPC in place.
+For commercial properties, fines start at £500 and rise to £5,000 depending on the rateable value.

 We have conveyancing solicitors who specialise in helping sellers during the sale of their property.
 It often helps to instruct your solicitor before you find a buyer so you can get your paperwork in order before the process gets underway.
 Our quotes are competitively priced and we offer all our sellers a No Sale No Fee protection.